Kiuchi424/G1Race/README.md

 When you first run this package, you will see the text as shown in the image below.<br>
 <img width="385" alt="スクリーンショット 2022-01-08 22 23 32" src="https://user-images.githubusercontent.com/60126632/148645836-8a3aff56-bb71-4153-ad2e-d0b10a10be55.png">
 <br>
+When you see text like the one in this image, enter only one letter, either S, M, I, L, or E.<br>
 SMILE is a classification of distance in horse racing, as shown in the table below.<br>
 | Category | Meaning | Distance(m) |
 | ---- | ---- | ---- |